Santorini by Georgios

 About Santorini by Georgios

-Santorini by Georgios is a Miami Beach option with broad verified hours: it is listed as open daily from 7 AM to 11 PM.
+Santorini by Georgios is a Miami Beach option with broad hours: it is open daily from 7 AM to 11 PM.
 That makes the clearest use case flexibility.
-If the group needs a place that can fit different schedules, it belongs on the shortlist; if the night depends on a specific cuisine, menu format, price point, or service style, those details are not verified here and should be checked directly with the venue before planning around them.
+If the group needs a place that can fit different schedules, it belongs on the shortlist; if the night depends on a specific cuisine, menu format, price point, or service style, those details should be checked directly with the venue before planning around them.

 Use the broad daily hours as the main planning advantage

-For someone deciding when to go, the strongest verified planning detail is the schedule.
+For someone deciding when to go, the strongest planning detail is the schedule.
 Santorini by Georgios is open every day from 7 AM to 11 PM, so it can work for a range of timing needs in Miami Beach.
-The available verified profile does not confirm specific meal periods, menu format, price tier, awards, or reservation difficulty, so those should not be assumed.
+Specific meal periods, menu format, price tier, awards, or reservation difficulty are not specified, so those should not be assumed.

 That does not make the restaurant less useful; it just clarifies how to plan.
 Treat it as a flexible Miami Beach choice with smart-casual attire, then confirm any menu, seating, or booking specifics directly if they matter to the occasion.